 So are you a data controller or a data processor?
 It’s important to understand this distinction as it defines your responsibilities under EU data protection law.
-Previously, data processors could avoid direct liability under the law.
-But by placing new obligations on data processors, the GDPR changes things.
+Previously, data processors could avoid direct liability under the law but new obligations under the GDPR changes things.

 Here, we’ll explain these changes, help you correctly identify whether you fall into the processor or controller camp and outline the obligations that apply to your organisation.